 Students currently on Academic Probation who have completed Boston University summer courses may request a review of their academic standing at the end of the summer session.
 Such a review would combine the summer session and the student’s previous semester of enrollment for the purposes of satisfying the credit threshold requirement related to Good Standing and for calculating the GPI and GPA.

-A student faces Academic Suspension when s/he has spent one or two semesters on Probation and has not achieved Good Standing (as defined above) in the most recent semester of Academic Probation.
+A student faces Academic Suspension when they have spent one or two semesters on Probation and have not achieved Good Standing (as defined above) in the most recent semester of Academic Probation.
 Specifics regarding the duration and terms of the Academic Suspension will be determined by the individual school or college on a case-by-case basis.
 Appeals of Suspension are directed to the dean of the school or college of enrollment.

 Reinstatement after Academic Suspension

 Students who have fulfilled their period of Academic Suspension must meet with their academic advisor and must also reestablish their standing in the school or college of enrollment by contacting the designated official (list of officials by school/college).
 Students are reinstated to a probationary standing.